-In this tab, PMF displays the rows that are ready to receive data from input and allows you to enter data.

-- ❑ You can sort the contents of the Enter Data tab by clicking the column headings.
-The arrow next to the heading tells you the direction of the sort. - U You can click on any row or column to highlight it and get a more detailed view. - □ You can resize the columns by dragging its borders in the headings.

-Click the small Save button within the Data Entry tab to save the data you entered into the individual datapoints on the Data Entry tab.

-- □ If you leave any open boxes blank, PMF will not create an intersection for them.
-That intersection will be treated as a NULL (for example, MISSING). - Q Zeros entered will be treated as entered data, and an intersection will be created. - If you blank out an entered number, its intersection will be deleted when you click Save.

-Reference: Lineage and Recalculation With User-Entered Sources

-User-entered data differs from standard loaded data in the following ways:

-- □ It is dependent on users supplying their data.
-If users fail to supply their data, no data will be available for the datapoints, or downstream, to be used in any calculations for derived datapoints, or for copying into measures. - □ The timing of the data entry is unpredictable.
+In this tab, PMF displays the rows that are ready to receive data from input and allows you to enter data. ☐ You can sort the contents of the Enter Data tab by clicking the column headings.
+The arrow next to the heading tells you the direction of the sort. lacksquare You can click on any row or column to highlight it and get a more detailed view. lacksquare You can resize the columns by dragging its borders in the headings.
+Click the Save button within the Data Entry tab to save the data you entered into the individual datapoints on the Data Entry tab.
+Note: ☐ If you leave any open boxes blank, PMF will not create an intersection for them.
+That intersection will be treated as a NULL (for example, MISSING).
+Zeros entered will be treated as entered data, and an intersection will be created. ☐ If you blank out an entered number, its intersection will be deleted when you click Save.
+Reference: Lineage and Recalculation With User-Entered Sources User-entered data differs from standard loaded data in the following ways: ☐ It is dependent on users supplying their data.
+If users fail to supply their data, no data will be available for the datapoints, or downstream, to be used in any calculations for derived datapoints, or for copying into measures. ☐ The timing of the data entry is unpredictable.
 It is therefore difficult to predict when the automatic population of the data should be done.
 As a result, you need to schedule recalculation more frequently.
 Note: User-entered data is treated as updated on the date of entry, and the downstream datapoints and measure copies are treated as loaded on the day they were scheduled to update.

-Updating User-Entered Sources

-You can update user-entered sources at any time.
-PMF adjusts existing user-entered data for the datapoints in a user-entered source as follows:
+Updating User-Entered Sources You can update user-entered sources at any time.
+PMF adjusts existing user-entered data for the datapoints in a user-entered source as follows: ☐ Changing the name for any datapoint causes the datapoint to be renamed, with no side effects.